nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 ## rsync ##

 A more powerful tool again for file transfer is `rsync`.
-It can be restarted after an incomplete transfer, it can optionally encrypt it,  and much much more.
+It can be restarted after an incomplete transfer, optionally compress the transfer, ensure that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved, and much more.
 See its man page for options and examples.

 <table>